 Every day, new technologies are coming out to develop dry herb vaporizers to fit the needs of consumers.
 Bluetooth and other ridiculous features have been added to attract buyers.
 But still nothing remains that can eliminate the smell of vapor, it just has a smell.
 Now, if you are using an herb vape in an open field, technically there is a smell, but we’re being technical, and unless you’re on top of people, no one will smell or notice.
 Now compare that to smoke which can not only be seen for a distance, but also stinks and lingers around.

 One of the most common misconceptions from most smokers out there is that vapor and smoke are essentially the same thing.
 To the naked eye, there may not be much of a distinction that can be made visually, especially with e liquid vaporizers.
-Outside of the visual similarities though, there is a world of difference between the two, the first of which being that they are produced through entirely separate methods of heating.
+Outside of the visual similarities though, there is a world of difference between the two, the first of which being that they are entirely different methods of heating.
+Learn exactly what happens to the dry herbs during vaporization in this dry herb vape guide.

 Smoke, by definition, is created through the active combustion of any given material.
 When you are smoking herb, you are applying direct heat onto the plant matter in order to combust it, turning it to ash and producing – you guessed it – smoke.
 By contrast, there is no combustion when it comes to vaping.
 In the case of vapor, it is created through the application of indirect heat in order to raise the temperature of the plant matter past a certain point, a process known as convection heating.